yurisuika/Endemic/README.md

 #### Community

 The one and only!
-Join the *[SuikaCraft Discord](https://discord.gg/0zdNEkQle7Qg9C1H)* to find the latest discussion on the resource pack and server or just to chat!
+Join the *[Discord](https://discord.gg/0zdNEkQle7Qg9C1H)* to find the latest discussion on the resource pack and server or just to chat!